Open dare to China as India finally sells the BrahMos Missile to Vietnam

 Vietnam has confirmed the purchase of the missile.
 This move will definitely anger Beijing who's been used to taming India into inaction every time India has looked to export weapons to nations that've differences with China.
 But the Modi government has stood against this irrational belligerence and shown China that India will do what it feels is appropriate for its interests.

-The Narendra Modi government has expanded defence cooperation with Vietnam who's a rising power and an archenemy of China.
+The Narendra Modi government has expanded cooperation with Vietnam who's a rising power and an archenemy of China.
 India's then defence minister, Manohar Parrikar, had asked private Indian firms to help upgrade Vietnam's battle tank electronics and to help fit the country's Mi-8/17s fleet with software-defined radios.
 India may also sell the Akash SAM systems to Vietnam and has begun to train Vietnamese pilots on Sukhoi fighter jets.

 This export is historic not only from the viewpoint of geopolitics but also from the fact that this is India's first export of a major offensive weapon to another country.
 A few other nations like Malaysia and Brazil are also interested in its purchase.